 Take a look at these photos.
-You’ll know who these ties belong to and might even guess the owner from just his socks.
+If you live in the UK, you’ll probably know who these ties belong to and might even be able to guess the owner from just looking at his socks.

-It is, of course, Channel 4 newsreader Jon Snow, whose personal branding is second to none.
+It is, of course, journalist and Channel 4 newsreader Jon Snow, whose personal branding is second to none.

 It’s often thought thought personal branding doesn’t really matter, and it is just vanity, but I’d disagree.
 Can you identify these people by their personal branding?
 (Answers at the bottom of this post).